|Nutritional Guidelines (per serving)|

-Little by little, add the flour to the butter mixture and stir until well combined.
+Little by little, add the flour mixture into the butter mixture and stir until well combined.
 Use low speed to fold all of the ingredients into a sticky dough.
 Stop the mixer once you have a nice creamy consistency.

-Fold in the dates or raisins and the nuts.
+Fold in the dates or raisins and the walnuts.

 Drop the cookie dough by rounded teaspoon or small cookie scoop onto the prepared cookie sheet, leaving about 2 inches between cookies.
-The heat will make them spread and by putting them too close you risk them sticking to one another.
+They will spread out when cooking.

 Bake in the preheated oven for 8 to 10 minutes, or until light brown.

-Remove the cookies immediately to a cooling rack.
+Remove the cookies immediately and place them on top of a cooling rack.
 As they cool off, the texture will get chewier.